sortecoevo/sortee/content/blog/2021_SORTEE_Gerald_Carter.md

 tags:
 - member
 - Q-and-A
-title: SORTEE member Q&As – Gerald Carter
+title: "SORTEE member voices: Gerald Carter"
 ---

-*[The weekly Q&A blog series introduces the diversity of perspectives among SORTEE members]*
+*[SORTEE Member Voices is a weekly Q&A with a different SORTEE member]*
 &nbsp;
 &nbsp;